Conversion and Damping of Nonaxisymmetric Internal Gravity Waves in Magnetized Stellar Cores: Supplementary Materials

 to the right-hand side of the density equation (\ref{eqn:lindensity}), where $\Delta z = L/240$ is the vertical width of the forcing and $z_0 = 9 L/40$ is the forcing height (dotted line in Figure \ref{fig:setup}\textit{b}).
-We set the azimuthal wavenumber of the forcing to $k_y=k_x=2\pi/L$ by analogy with non-axisymmetric dipole modes, which have $\lvert m \rvert = \ell = 1$.
+We set the azimuthal wavenumber of the forcing to $k_y=k_x=2\pi/L$ by analogy with nonaxisymmetric dipole modes, which have $\lvert m \rvert = \ell = 1$.

 In order to avoid unphysical reflections of the waves at the top and bottom boundaries of the domain, we add damping layers near $z = 0$ and $z = L_z$ (hatched regions in Figure \ref{fig:setup}\textit{b}).
-These layers are implemented by adding linear damping terms $-D \boldsymbol{u}$, $-D \rho$, and $-D \boldsymbol{b}$ to the right hand sides of (\ref{eqn:linmom}), (\ref{eqn:lindensity}), and (\ref{eqn:lininduction}), respectively.
-The damping rate
+These layers are implemented by adding linear damping terms $-\bar{\rho}\omega D \boldsymbol{u}$, $-\omega D \rho$, and $-\omega D \boldsymbol{b}$ to the right hand sides of (\ref{eqn:linmom}), (\ref{eqn:lindensity}), and (\ref{eqn:lininduction}), respectively.
+The masking function

-ensures that perturbations are damped on timescales longer than $\omega^{-1}$.
-The size of the layers is given by $s = L/80$.
+ensures that perturbations are damped on timescales longer than $\omega^{-1}$ within layers of size $s = L/80$.